-If you wish to pay your pitch fees by direct debit to ensure that they are paid on time and also to benefit from a 5% discount on your pitch fees, please complete the direct debit mandate and return it to us by e-mail.
+If you wish to pay your pitch fees by direct debit to ensure that they are paid on time and also to benefit from a 5% discount on your pitch fees, please complete the direct debit mandate and email it to firstname.lastname@example.org.

 The council needs each licence holder to make full personal use of their licence.
 Failure to do so may lead to a licence being taken away.

 The stall may be left in the temporary charge of an assistant who the licence holder has registered with the council; this doesn't mean the licence holder has made personal use of their licence.